 Hugely spacious, houseboats are popping up everywhere from California to the Czech Republic and Australia.
 In Dubai, the revolutionary Floating Seahorse vessels have underwater bedrooms for an incredible and immersive ocean experience.
 In London’s St Catherine’s Dock, in the heart of the city, converted steel barges boast open-plan, two-storey living with panoramic views, a suite of luxury conveniences and even gardens.

 Start Your Search

-Whether you want to embark on the journey of converting a barge, are in the market to buy a new houseboat, or want to set sail on a trawler, Rightboat.com has a vast collection of boats, both used and new boats and yachts for sale or yachts for charter.
+Whether you want to embark on the journey of converting a barge, are in the market to buy a new houseboat, or want to set sail on a trawler, Rightboat.com has a vast collection of boats, both used and new boats and yachts for sale.
 Get connected with Boat brokers and private vendors all around the world to sell your boats, and discover the endless possibilities for living a completely new – but uncompromised and luxurious – life on the water.

 You May Also Like ...

 10th Aug 2023